Skip to main content

 Understanding the Safety Data

-The conversation around the long-term safety of is evolving.
+The conversation around the long-term safety of testosterone therapy for women is evolving.
 Current clinical data provides a reassuring picture for short-term use, typically defined as up to two years.
 Research has consistently shown that when testosterone is administered appropriately, maintaining levels within the normal female range, the risk profile is low.
 There is a recognized need for more extensive long-term studies to provide definitive answers for use beyond this timeframe.

 Summary of Short-Term Safety Findings for Transdermal Testosterone